On Distributionally Robust Multistage Convex Optimization: Data-driven Models and Performance: Numerical Experiments

 Our numerical experiments aim to demonstrate two attractive aspects of the DR-MCO models on some application problems: better out-of-sample performance compared to the baseline models, and ability to achieve out-of-sample performance guarantee with reasonable conservatism.
 For ease of evaluation, we assume that we have the knowledge of the true underlying probability measure \(\nu\in\calM(\Xi_2\times\cdots\times\Xi_T)\), and thus the marginal probability measures \(\nu_t:=P^t_*(\nu)\), where \(P^t_*\) is the pushforward of the canonical projection map \(P^t:\Xi_2\times\cdots\Xi_T\to\Xi_t\), for \(t=2,\dots,T\).
 Here, we do not restrict our attention to the case that \(\nu\) is a product of \(\nu_2,\dots,\nu_T\), i.e., the true probability measure is stagewise independent, so our modeling~\eqref{eq:MDRO-RecursiveForm} can be used as approximation for problems under general stochastic processes.
 The experiments are then carried out in the following procedures with a uniform number of data points \(n_t=n\) in each stage. \begin{compactenum} \item Draw \(n\) iid samples from \(\nu\) to form the empirical probability measures \(\hat{\nu}_t\); \item Construct the baseline models and DR-MCO models using \(\hat{\nu}_t\); \item Solve these models using our DDP algorithm (Algorithm~\ref{alg:ConsecutiveDualDP}) to a desired accuracy or within the maximum number of iterations or computation time; \item Draw \(N\) iid sample paths from \(\nu\) and evaluate the performance profiles (mean, variance, and quantiles) of the models on these sample paths. \end{compactenum} In particular, we focus on limited or moderate training sample sizes \(n\in\{5,10,20,40\}\), while keeping our sizes of evaluation sample paths to be relatively large (\(N=100,000\)).
 In each independent test run of our numerical experiment, the training samples used in a smaller-sized test are kept in larger-sized tests, and the evaluation sample paths are held unchanged for all models and sample sizes.
+We remark that our assumption of the knowledge on the true probability measure $\nu_t$ is simply to facilitate a more accurate evaluation of the obtained policy through a large $N$.
+In practice, cross validation procedure is often used to calibrate the model and select the Wasserstein radius~\cite{duque2020distributionally,park2022data}.